Betta hendra

-Betta hendra is a species of gourami.
-It is native to Asia, where it occurs in the Sabangau River basin in Central Kalimantan on the island of Borneo in Indonesia.
-It is typically found among plants in peat swamp forests shaded by trees and bushes with a depth of 5 to 50 cm (2 to 19.7 inches) and no water current.
-Based on aquarium observations, the species forms bubble nests.
-The species reaches 4.2 cm (1.7 inches) in standard length and is known to be a facultative air-breather.
+Betta hendra is a species of labyrinth fish native to Asia, endemic to the Sabangau River basin in Central Kalimantan of Borneo, Indonesia.
+It is typically found among plants in peat swamp forests, shaded by trees and bushes with a depth of 5 to 50 cm (2 to 19.7 inches) and no water current.
+The species typically reaches 4.2 cm (1.7 inches) in length and is known to be a facultative air-breather.